Blade (2000 video game): Plot

+Fighting his way to the Pallintine Building in Downtown Gothic City, Blade finds and rescues Whistler, learning that the Faustinas Clan are conducting a mystic ritual in the building's penthouse.
+In the building's penthouse, Blade defeats the twin priestesses of the Faustinas Clan who were attempting to protect the sleeping Night Beast who awakens and critically wounds Blade.
+Whistler tends to the wounded Blade and fights his way through the Pallantine Building to retrieve blood for Blade so he can heal.
+Securing the blood and regrouping, Blade and Whistler continue to track the location of the Night Beast, with the former heading to the museum.

+At the museum, Gitano's familiar is killed and Blade discovers the Night Beast's origins before facing the creature in an advanced form in the basement.
+After wounding the Night Beast, Blade follows its trail through the sewers to Pallintine Aerospace where he encounters Mannheim in person.
+Mannheim explains his true intentions of bringing the Night Beast into the city, hoping to usher in eternal night.
+Blade questions Mannheim's control over the creature before killing him.
+Blade then faces the Night Beast, in its final form, finally slaying it with the aid of Whistler's UV Cannon.

+Having defeated the Pallintine, Blade refocuses his efforts on tracking Deacon Frost.

 Reception

 The PlayStation version of Blade received mixed reviews according to the review aggregation website Metacritic.
 David Smith of IGN called it "Much too little much too late.
 There might have been a good game here once, but not anymore."
 Samuel Bass of NextGen said, "With the actual film available on DVD for half the price, why waste your time with this inferior spin-off?"
 Michael "Major Mike" Weigand of GamePro said of the game, "Comic fans looking for a decent game adaptation should stick with Spider-Man.
 Blade is a kick-ass hero in the comics and movies, but take away the 'kick' and what you're left with adequately describes this game."
 (Note: GamePro gave the PlayStation version two 2.5/5 scores for graphics and control, 3/5 for sound, and 2/5 for fun factor.)

 The Game Boy Color version received more positive reviews.
 Marc Nix of IGN called it "Violent, visceral, bloody action on the Game Boy Color, just how you like it."